Edit this wiki page Follow

 Try and cast a death hex on this guy, I dare you!

-Instant kills are a staple of traditional, turn based RPGs- both for the party and for enemy bosses.
-The black mage or equivalent can learn a death spell in most RPGs.
-This spell is likely to kill anything it hits instantly, making it sound very useful.
-However such a spell will always cost a lot of magic points, has a low hit rate, and will not work at all on higher level enemies where it is most necessary.
+Instant kills are a staple of turn-based RPGs - both for party members and for certain enemies.
+Usually the mage of the party can learn a spell that has a chance to kill its target instantly; in the Dragon Quest series, for example, this spell is called simply "Death," and at higher levels it can be cast on multiple enemies.
+Overpowered though it may sound, such a spell will always cost a lot of magic points, has a low hit rate, and will usually not work at all on higher-level enemies or bosses.
 Such limitations lead to death spells usually being regarded as ineffective by most players.
 There are exceptions, such as enemies that are weak to instant kill spells, but to prevent unbalance this ability is highly restricted in most RPGs, at least for the player.
-Many bosses can instantly kill the party, whether they're underleveled for the encounter OR with a powerful spell.
+Some bosses can instantly kill party members or even the entire party, either by casting an instant kill spell of their own or simply being too powerful for the player at the current stage.
+The latter scenario can indicate that the boss is unbeatable.

 Stealth Action